-Located in a heavily-contested area which changed hands several times during the course of the First World War, this small cemetery contains 4 Commonwealth burials.
+Located in a heavily-contested area that changed hands several times during the course of the First World War, this small cemetery contains 4 Commonwealth burials.

 176. Polygon Wood Cemetery

-Created after Commonwealth troops cleared the woods, this front line cemetery was used from August of 1917 until September of 1918.
+Created after Commonwealth troops cleared the woods, this front-line cemetery was used from August 1917 until September 1918.
 There are 107 Commonwealth soldiers buried at this site, 19 of them unidentified.

 177. Ploegsteert Memorial

-Not a cemetery, this memorial to the missing pays respect to the more than 11,000 Commonwealth servicemen who were killed in this area during fighting in World War One, but who have no known grave.
+Not a cemetery, this memorial to the missing pays respect to the more than 11,000 Commonwealth servicemen who were killed in this area in Belgium in WW1, but who have no known grave.